-Truncus arteriosus is a congenital defect in which the two major arteries of the heart (the aorta and the pulmonary artery) fail to separate during development.
+Truncus arteriosus is a rare type of congenital birth defect in which the two major arteries of the heart (the aorta and the pulmonary artery) fail to separate during development.
 Instead, there is only one large vessel coming from the heart.

 Truncus arteriosus is a congenital heart defect, meaning it develops as a child is growing in the womb.
 While doctors do not know exactly what causes truncus arteriosus, there are several common risk factors that may increase the chances of a baby being born with a heart condition.

 Children with truncus arteriosus are usually diagnosed early in life.
-Sometimes children develop a blue color on their skin and lips.
-This is called cyanosis, and it is a sign that not enough oxygenated blood is getting to a child’s body.
+Sometimes children have blue skin and lips, called cyanosis, which is a sign that not enough oxygenated blood is getting through the body.
 You should call your doctor immediately if you notice signs of cyanosis.

 Your doctor may hear a murmur when listening to your child's heart during a physical exam.
 If your doctor suspects your child might have truncus arteriosus, he or she will order further tests.

-If your child has this condition, he or she will need heart surgery to repair it.
+If your child has been diagnosed with truncus arteriosus, he or she will need heart surgery to repair it.

-Surgery is recommended within the first few weeks of life.
-During the procedure, a pediatric cardiac surgeon will close the holes within the heart and separate the pulmonary artery and the truncal artery.
+Surgery is recommended within the first few weeks of life if the condition is detected immediately after birth.
+During the procedure, a pediatric cardiac surgeon will close the holes within the heart and separate the pulmonary and truncal arteries.

 Usually, surgeons will place a tube or conduit from the right ventricle to the pulmonary artery.
 This tube will need to be replaced in the future, usually several years after the first operation as the child grows.